AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/crons-property.md

         cmd: "php bin/magento cron:run"
 ```

-For Adobe Commerce 2.1.x, you can use only [workers](workers-property.md) and cron jobs.
-For Adobe Commerce 2.2.x, cron jobs launch consumers to process batches of messages, and do not require additional configuration.

 If your project requires custom cron jobs, you can add them to the default `crons` configuration.
 See [Build a cron job](#build-a-cron-job).

 ### `crontab`